 More Dungeons & Dragons

-If you want more D&D, be sure to take a look at our guides below.
+If you want more D&D, be sure to visit our guides below.
 They'll run you through the basics, including how to find a game and ways to play online.
-You can also check out our Dungeons and Dragons Starter Set review if you want an introduction to one of the best tabletop RPGs around.